COVID-19Empowering our community with resources and knowledge during the COVID-19 pandemic.

 Q: Can I go outside?

 A: Yes.
-The order does not prohibit you from going outside or to a park for a walk or exercise, but try to stay 6 feet away from others you encounter.
-The order also does not prohibit going to cemeteries or to funerals or weddings.
+Going outside to a park or for exercise can be a fun and safe activity, but try to stay 6 feet away from others you encounter.

 Q: What is being done to keep Ohioans safe during the restart?